SoftHu/tos_avg/En/heart_4_1_6_7.md

 1772346049252489 -->1772346087040138[<b>Speaker 👉 Hephaestus:</b>
 \nI have lots to think about.
 No way I'm sleeping tonight.
-…\nI insist on keeping watch over you and Kon tonight.
+…\nI insist on keeping watch over you and &lbrace;npc.4101&rbrace; tonight.
 I feel such tenderness for you, &lbrace;c.playername&rbrace;.
 I'd be devastated if anything were to happen.]
 1772346087040138 -->|If you insist…|1772346140388496[End]